Skip to content

 match takes a pattern (or list of patterns), and flags.
 It also allows configuring the max pattern limit.
 Exclusion patterns can be specified via the exclude parameter which takes a pattern or a list of patterns.
 It will return a boolean indicating whether the object's file path was matched by the pattern(s).

 match mimics Python's pathlib version of match.
-Python's match uses a right to left evaluation.
+Python's match uses a right to left evaluation that behaves like rglob but as a matcher instead of a globbing function.
 Wildcard Match emulates this behavior as well.
 What this means is that when provided with a path some/path/name, the patterns name, path/name and some/path/name will all match.
+Essentially, it matches what rglob returns.

 match does not access the filesystem, but you can force the path to access the filesystem if you give it the REALPATH flag.
 We do not restrict this, but we do not enable it by default.
-REALPATH simply forces the match to check the filesystem to see if the file exists and is a directory or not.
+REALPATH simply forces the match to check the filesystem to see if the file exists, if it is a directory or not, and whether it is a symlink.

 Since Path is derived from PurePath, this method is also available in Path objects.